Alternative name: Wood Nuthatch

 S. e. sakhalinensis: Sakhalin ( Russia)

-S. e. albifrons: Kamchatka Peninsula, Paramushir Island and northern Kuril Islands
+S. e. albifrons: northeastern Russia (southern Koryak Highlands and the Kamchatka Peninsula) and northern Kuril Islands (Paramushir)

 S. e. amurensis: South-eastern Russia to north-eastern China, Korea and Honshu (northern Japan)

-S. e. roseillia: Southern Japan (south-eastern Honshu, Shikoku and Kyushu)
+S. e. roselia: Southern Japan (south-eastern Honshu, Shikoku and Kyushu)

 S. e. bedfordi: Cheju-Do Islands ( Korea)